 From Piazza di Spagna you can walk up to Villa Medici, Terrazza del Pincio (for a nice view of the centre) and Parco di Villa Borghese, which is a beautiful park where she can also visit a nice at museum (a private collection) in the wonderful palazzo Borghese.

 As for the third day, I would start for Piazza San Pietro and the Vatican, do the incredible Musei Vaticani (where the Sistine Chapel is), Castel Sant’Angelo and maybe take some time to walk also to the Colle Gianicolo, where there are amazing old palazzi surrounded by parks and the best view of Roma!

 From the Fontana dell’Acqua Paola she can walk down back to Trastevere, and it’s a nice hike that not many people do.

 Rome, as chaotic as it may seems, is pretty safe and easy to walk around, and also the public transportation works well.
 The only problem may be the hundreds of “road works” across the city, because everywhere they dig… the find something!

-The weather should be pretty good in October, it’s actually the best time to visit.
-As all touristy places, the price range of things is pretty wide… the best would be to try not look too naives and unprepared because Italians tend to take advantage of it, especially Americans… but if you can understand and communicate a little bit in Italian, it’s much better! 😉
+The best times to visit Rome are spring and fall, when it's less crowded and it's not hot.
+As all touristy places, the price range of things is pretty wide… the best would be to try not look too naives and unprepared because Italians tend to take advantage of it, especially Americans… and if you can understand and communicate a little bit in Italian, it’s much better! 😉

 For this reason, here’s an agency that a friend of mine recommended me once -tour the city with a local person (you can even do the Vespa tour!):